Top

 How to read the results?

-There are essentially six different types of columns:
+There are essentially five different types of columns:

 • Gene information: gene symbol (gene), gene identifier (ENSEMBL_GENE), transcript identifier (ENSEMBL_TRANSCRIPT).